-- (a) The first payment of permanent disability must be paid no later than the 30th day after: - (A) The date of a notice of claim closure issued by the insurer; - (B) The date of any litigation order that orders payment of permanent total disability.
+(a) The first payment of permanent disability must be paid no later than the 30th day after:

+- (A) The date of a notice of claim closure issued by the insurer; - (B) The date of any litigation order that orders payment of permanent total disability.
 Permanent total disability benefits accruing from the date of the order must begin no later than the 30th day after the date the order is filed.
-For the purpose of this rule, the "date the order is filed" for litigation from the Workers' Compensation Board is the signature date, and from the courts, it is the date of the appellate judgment; - (C) The date of any director's order, including, but not limited to, a reconsideration order, that orders payment of compensation for permanent disability; - (D) The date any litigation order authorizing permanent partial disability becomes final; - (E) The date a claim disposition agreement is disapproved by the Workers' Compensation Board or administrative law judge, if permanent disability benefits are otherwise due; or - (F) The date authorized training ends if the worker is medically stationary and any previous award remains unpaid, under ORS 656.268(10) and OAR 436-060-0040(3). - (b) Subsequent payments of permanent disability must be made on a regular and predictable monthly schedule. - (A) The insurer may adjust the monthly payment schedule, but must inform the worker or beneficiary before making the adjustment. - (B) No payment period may exceed one month without the director's approval.
+For the purpose of this rule, the "date the order is filed" for litigation from the board is the signature date, and from the courts, it is the date of the appellate judgment; - (C) The date of any director's order, including, but not limited to, a reconsideration order, that orders payment of compensation for permanent disability; - (D) The date any litigation order authorizing permanent partial disability becomes final; - (E) The date a claim disposition agreement is disapproved by the board or administrative law judge, if permanent disability benefits are otherwise due; or - (F) The date authorized training ends if the worker is medically stationary and any previous award remains unpaid, under ORS 656.268(10) and OAR 436-060-0040(3). - (b) Subsequent payments of permanent disability must be made on a regular and predictable monthly schedule. - (A) The insurer may adjust the monthly payment schedule, but must inform the worker or beneficiary before making the adjustment. - (B) No payment period may exceed one month without the director's approval.

-(6) Timely payment of fatal-death benefits.
+(6) Timely payment of death benefits.

-(a) Payment of bills submitted under OAR 436-060-0075(1) must be made no later than the 30th day after the date of the insurer's receipt the bill, or the date of claim acceptance, whichever is later.

-- (ab) The first payment of fatal monthly benefits to eligible beneficiaries under ORS 656.204OAR 436-060-0075 must be paid no later than the 30th day after: - (A) The date of a notice of acceptance issued by the insurer; or - (B) The date of any litigation order which that orders fatal death benefits.
-Fatal Death benefits accruing from the date of the order must begin no later than the 30th day after: - (i) The signature date of an order from the Workers' Compensation Board; or - (ii) The date of an appellate judgement from the courts. the date the order is filed.
-For the purpose of this rule, the "date the order is filed" for litigation from the Workers' Compensation Board is the signature date, and from the courts, it is the date of the appellate judgment. - (bc) Subsequent-payments of fatal_monthly benefits to eligible beneficiaries under OAR 436-060-0075 must be made on a regular and predictable monthly schedule, subject to the following:- - (A) The insurer may adjust the monthly payment schedule, but must inform the beneficiary before making the adjustment; and
+- (a) Payment of bills submitted under OAR 436-060-0075(1) must be made no later than the 30th day after the date of the insurer's receipt the bill, or the date of claim acceptance, whichever is later. - (b) The first payment of monthly benefits to eligible beneficiaries under OAR 436-060-0075 must be paid no later than the 30th day after: - (A) The date of a notice of acceptance issued by the insurer; or - (B) The date of any litigation order that orders death benefits.
+Death benefits accruing from the date of the order must begin no later than the 30th day after: - (i) The signature date of an order from the board; or - (ii) The date of an appellate judgment from the courts. - (c) Subsequent payments of monthly benefits to eligible beneficiaries under OAR 436-060-0075 must be made on a regular and predictable schedule, subject to the following: - (A) The insurer may adjust the monthly payment schedule, but must inform the beneficiary before making the adjustment; and - (B) No payment period may exceed one month without the director's approval. - (d) Notwithstanding subsection (c), the insurer may make a payment in advance with the consent of the beneficiary.

-- (B) No payment period may exceed one month without the director's approval. - (d) Notwithstanding subsection (c), the insurer may make a payment in advance with the consent of the beneficiary. - (e) Payment of monthly benefits due to a worker's death during a period of permanent total disability under OAR 436-060-0075(7) must follow the monthly schedule established under subsection (5)(b) of this rule.
+(e) Payment of monthly benefits due to a worker's death during a period of permanent total disability under OAR 436-060-0075(7) must follow the monthly schedule established under subsection (5)(b) of this rule.